• Skip to primary navigation

 soft roti

-If one finds it taxing to knead the dough, there are many dough makers available or food processors also make our work easy in kneading the dough.
+If one finds it taxing to knead the dough, many dough makers are available, or food processors also make our work easy in kneading the dough.

-Technology has made life easier and life in kitchen has become very comfortable and cooking can be done very quickly and easily.
+Technology has made life easier, life in the kitchen has become very comfortable, and cooking can be done quickly and easily.

 How To Store Phulkas?

-If the phulkas need to be soft for few hours then, the phulka roti can be wrapped in an aluminium foil and placed in an airtight container or the freshly made rotis can be placed in hot pots or crock pots to keep them fresh for few hours.
+If the phulkas need to be soft for a few hours then the phulka roti can be wrapped in aluminum foil and placed in an airtight container.

 • Firstly in a mixing bowl, add the wheat flour or atta.